 Cartoon showing Maximilien Robespierre guillotining the executioner after having guillotined everyone else in France.
 La Guillotine en 1793 by H. Fleischmann (1908).

 But there was something special about ‘A Place of Greater Safety’.
 The more I read Mantel’s story, the more powerful & convincing it became.
 I had trouble putting it down.
 Literally.
 What was it?
 Why did it absorb me so?
 It’s easy to appreciate how meticulous Mantel is in her research & in her focus on the 5 years of the French Revolution.
-Arguably, readable historical fiction like this book could amount to secondary source material, certainly a complimentary part of the historical record of the French Revolution.
+Arguably, & has had been observed, readable historical fiction like this could amount to secondary source material, certainly a complimentary part of the historical record of the French Revolution.

 Of course, like any good historical fiction, the book manifests the tension between history & fiction.
 On that point, the New York Times Review of Books – Guillotine Dreams is a good place to start.
 And take a look at Jane Smiley’s History v Historical Fiction or Hilary Mantel’s review of ‘Robespierre’ in the London Review of Books.